 I am an assistant professor at the University of Toronto, jointly appointed in the Faculty of Information and the Department of Statistical Sciences.
-I am also the assistant director of CANSSI Ontario, a senior fellow at Massey College, a faculty affiliate at the Schwartz Reisman Institute for Technology and Society, and a co-lead of the DSI Thematic Program in Reproducibility.
+I am interested in developing workflows that improve the trustworthiness of data science.
+I am particularly interested in the role of code and testing in data science.

 My book, Telling Stories With Data, argues that a trustworthiness revolution is needed in data science, and I propose a view of what it could look like.
 It has been strongly endorsed, including: Andrew Gelman “I absolutely love this book”, Kosuke Imai “I highly recommend this unique book!”, Sir David Spiegelhalter “[A]n extraordinary, wonderful, book…”, Daniela Witten “An excellent book”, and Richard McElreath “This is not another statistics book.
 It is much better than that.”
 You can buy a print copy here and you can access the free online version here.